 Across from Schloss Charlottenburg, in one of the former gatehouses, is the wonderful Bröhan Museum, which concentrates on the decorative arts and design.
 The ground floor contains a series of delightful rooms decorated and furnished in Art Nouveau and Art Deco styles, as well as an exhibition of paintings by members of the Berliner Sezession.
 (Overnight Berlin) B

 We begin this morning with a visit to Berlin’s Jewish Museum, perhaps the most significant example of contemporary architecture in Berlin.
 Designed by Daniel Libeskind, it is important for its unique architecture and exhibition layout, which capture the spirit of the exhibition perfectly and have led to a radical new understanding of museum design throughout the world.

 This afternoon will be at leisure.
 Our program finishes with a farewell dinner tonight at one of Berlin’s finest restaurants, the Alt Luxemburg.
 (Overnight Berlin) BD

 Day 9: Tuesday 26 September, Berlin.
 Tour Ends.

 The tour concludes in Berlin.
-You may wish to extend your travels in Europe by combining this tour with Paris: The Great World City, Cultural Landscapes of the Midi Pyrénées and the Dordogne, Venice: Jewel of the Adriatic or Sicily & the Aeolian Islands.
+You may wish to extend your travels in Europe by combining this tour with Paris: The Great World City, Venice: Jewel of the Adriatic or Sicily & the Aeolian Islands.
 Those returning to Australia will need to make their own way to Berlin Airport (contact ASA for information about private transfers).
 Participants wishing to extend their stay at the Swissôtel Berlin are advised to contact ASA.
 B